tokens-studio/figma-plugin/.changeset/wicked-lobsters-fetch.md

 '@tokens-studio/figma-plugin': patch
 ---

-Allow to inspect stroke styles on node
+Fixed an issue where stroke styles on node where not shown in Inspect.